AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Conclusion

 \section{Conclusion}

-We proposed a unified framework for recommending baselines and datasets.
-On the data side, we built a large-scale resource linking papers to components across ten AI venues.
-On the method side, we introduced collective perception and fine-tuned a dense retriever to improve recall.
-We also developed an interaction-chain-guided reranker to enhance reasoning and interpretability.
-Experiments and case studies show consistent improvements over baselines, highlighting the role of community signals and chain reasoning.
+We present \textit{AgentExpt}, a unified framework for recommending both datasets and baselines.
+We contribute a large-scale knowledge base linking papers to methodological components across ten major AI venues.
+We formalize collective perception as a community signal and finetune a dense retriever to improve recall.
+We further introduce an interaction-chain-guided reranker that improves ranking quality while making the decision process transparent.
+Experiments show consistent gains over strong baselines, highlighting the value of community signals and explicit chain reasoning.
+More broadly, \textit{AgentExpt} offers community-grounded infrastructure for experimental design by linking literature, experimental components, and supporting evidence.
+It also enables LLM-based automated research to make experimental choices that are evidence-grounded and auditable, rather than driven by ad-hoc prompting or brittle heuristics.

+\textbf{Limitations and future work.} Our current resource focuses on major AI venues, and extending coverage to other communities and scientific domains is an important next step.
+In addition, since the knowledge base is constructed from a time-bounded snapshot of the literature, newly released artifacts after the cutoff may not be immediately captured, motivating incremental updates.
+Finally, because community signals reflect historical usage and reporting practices, they should be interpreted as supportive evidence rather than normative judgments, and deployment should allow for controlled exploration beyond the most frequent choices.